Spaceghost/hyperboot/readme.markdown

   downloaded.
 Use this feature for local debugging only or to save disk space.

   This feature will not unpublish.
 There is no way to really unpublish.
+  If you unrelease a build, clients will refuse to load anything else that has the same version of the removed build, so you must increment the version number.

+hyperboot upgrade

+  Make the current version of the hyperboot bootloader available to clients, if they choose to use it.

 hyperboot server { -p PORT }